 Below, we have provided some frequently requested information to help you along in becoming a part of this grand event.
 The festival will officially take place from November 23 – December 2 at The Venetian Macau.

-#1: How do I enter the Main Event?
+#1: How do I enter the Main Event of the Suncity Cup?